juusu/Paula.js/README.md

 # Paula.js
 JavaScript emulation of the Amiga's Paula soundchip

-v0.2
+v1.0

-To add in future versions:
+Added volume and linear interpolation.

-* Volume (everything is played at the maximum volume of 64)
+I consider this version feature complete now, probably won't be adding much new features.
-* Interpolation
+Maybe some better form of interpolation like BLEPs if I get around to it.

-Not supported, but probably will not add:
+Not supported, and probably never will be:

 * Channel attach mode (volume and period modulation - probably won't be adding this)